Citizens Theatre: 21st century

+been removed in 1977, were restored and repositioned on the new façade.

 Foyer statues

 Inside the Citizens foyer from 1977 were four elephant statues and four Nautch girls' statues, all in the baroque Anglo-Indian style, a reminder of the re-design of the adjacent Palace Theatre in 1907 by Bertie Crewe.
 The remaining two elephants and two more Nautch girls (or goddesses) can now be found in the Theatre Museum in London.

 The foyer also features statues representing William Shakespeare, Robert Burns and four muses, music, dance, tragedy and comedy, which were originally placed on the roof of the Royal Princess's Theatre and are the work of Victorian Glasgow sculptor John Mossman.
 The four muses are Music (Euterpe), Comedy (Thalia), Tragedy (Melpomene) and Dance (Terpsichore).

 The six pillars on which they sat were once the front of the Union Bank on Ingram Street.
 The statues were brought down from the building after nearly a hundred years on 12 July 1977 in order to protect them from demolition work taking place at nearby Gorbals Cross.
-The statues have now been restored to the roofline of the theatre, ahead of the reopening planned for 2024.
+The statues were restored to the roofline of the theatre, ahead of the 2025 reopening.